1tech23/Projects/OneDE/OneDE-0.0.1/README.md

   * Killing windows
   * Marking windows for batch operations
   * Deleting/adding groups
-  * Import data from stumpwm to emacs, use an emacs minor mode to implement the above features, then export the data back to stumpwm and let stumpwm perform the appropriate actions
+  * Import data from onede to emacs, use an emacs minor mode to implement the above features, then export the data back to onede and let onede perform the appropriate actions
 * Emacs' completing-read-multiple function
 * Dynamic tiling
 * Lock Screen (with support for leaving notes, bonus points if emacs